Steamship Authority: Governance

 The Steamship Authority is governed by a five-person board composed of one resident from Nantucket, Martha's Vineyard, Falmouth, Barnstable, and New Bedford, with each resident confirmed by the appropriate local government entity.
 The board's current chair is James Malkin of Martha's Vineyard.

 The authority also has an advisory board known as the Port Council, composed of one resident from Barnstable, Fairhaven, Falmouth, Nantucket, New Bedford, Oak Bluffs, and Tisbury.
 The current chair of this board is Edward Anthes-Washburn of New Bedford.

 Fleet

 The Steamship Authority currently operates ten vessels.
 Six passenger ferries are predominantly used for transporting passengers and personal cargo, five of which also accept cars and trucks.
-The remaining four ferries are open-top and primarily used for larger trucks and freight, although ordinary passengers and automobiles are usually allowed, space permitting.
+The remaining three ferries are open-top and primarily used for larger trucks and freight, although ordinary passengers and automobiles are usually allowed, space permitting.

 Vessels are maintained at a facility on South Street in Fairhaven, Massachusetts.